kevincnguyen/DeBored/README.md

 - `frontend/` contains all of the frontend files including code and documentation
 - `backend/` contains all of the backend files including code and documentation
 - `reports/` contains all of the weekly status reports

+## Beta Release Use Case

+For our Beta Release, we focused on implementing the use case of allowing a user to take a quiz inquiring about their interests and have our app come up with activities based off of the user's answers.
+In addition, DeBored is able to generate new ideas in the case that the user is not enticed by a suggested activity (regenerated ideas are also based off of user's responses).